NaoDevils/HumanoidDataset/README.md

 #### Metadata

-The metadata should be in JSON format and contain the following information:
+The metadata should be in JSON format.
+It should be provided as metadata of the recording within the `.mcap` file and contain the following information:

 ##### Mandatory Metadata